 - Must demonstrate a financial need for assistance as per our Financial Assistance application.

-- Must be a permanent resident of BC or Alberta.
+- Must be a permanent resident of BC.

 - Applications for assistance are to be submitted prior to treatment (or within 3 days after contact in emergency situations).